 - 1. The progress of the reset can be followed using a local console connection.
-If that is required, open a console display window connected to the W20B local console port. - 2.
-Power off the W20B. - 3.
-Push in the recessed reset button on the front of the W20B with a suitable pointed tip tool.
-A paper-clip could be used. - 4.
-Holding the button in, power up the W20B. - 5.
-Continue holding in the button for at least 30 seconds longer after power is applied. - 6.
+If that is required, open a console display window connected to the E10 local console port. - 2.
+Power off the E10. - 3.
+Push in the recessed reset button on the E10 with a suitable pointed tip tool and keep it pushed in.
+A suitable paper-clip could be used to do this. - 4.
+Power up the E10 while still holding the reset button in. - 5.
+Continue holding the button in for at least 30 seconds longer after the power is applied. - 6.
 If a console was connected in step 1, the console output will indicate that the hardware has been reset to its factory defaults. - 7.
-Release the button and the Clavister Next Generation Firewall can now be configured as though it was brand new and had not previously been configured.
+Release the button and the E10 can now be configured as though it had been newly delivered and had not been previously configured.

-Important: Any console password will be reset to no password
+Important: The local console password will be reset to none

-If a console password was set this will also be reset to the factory default of no password.
-If required, the console password should be set later by choosing the boot menu option Enable Console Password.
+If a local console password was set this will also be reset to the factory default of no password.
+If required, the local console password should be set later by choosing the boot menu option Enable Console Password.